-To refer to builtin objects, such as int or object, prefix with builtin., so builtin.int or builtin.object.
+To refer to builtin objects such as int or object, in Python 2 prefix with builtin., so builtin.int or builtin.None.
+In Python 3 use builtins. as the prefix, so builtins.int and builtins.None.

 Raises ValueError if it cannot be imported.